BioBoost/embedded_systems_course/virtual_machine.md

 Before we can install an operating system on our virtual machine, it is necessary to download an installation image for the Linux distribution we will be using.
 This image can then be mounted on our VM allowing us to boot from it.
 In our case we will use Linux Mint 18 (Sarah) - Cinnamon (64-bit), which can be downloaded from [https://www.linuxmint.com/download.php](https://www.linuxmint.com/download.php).
 Make sure to select the 64-bit Desktop edition.
 Linux Mint is derivative of Ubuntu, but with a less intrusive graphical desktop environment.

-Once downloaded start VirtualBox and open the setting of your VM.
+Once downloaded start VirtualBox and open the settings of your VM.
 Next open the storage settings.
 Now select the virtual CD/DVD drive below the IDE controller as shown in step 1 in the figure below:

 ![Steps for mounting an image in VirtualBox](img/vm_mount_iso.png)